k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05b_filter_out_lu_tables.md

 To filter out additional tables, open the **TDMFilterOutTargetTables** Actor and edit its **table** object.
 The **lu_name** column should be populated as follows:

 * ALL_LUS — when a filtered-out table applies to all TDM LUs.
 * LU name — when a table belongs to a specific LU.
-In some cases, tables may need to be added to the LU schema in order to retrieve child IDs and populate the TDM_LU_TYPE_RELATION_EID TDM DB table.
-For example, the addition of the Orders table to the Customer LU generates a list of customer orders.
+In some cases, tables may need to be added to the LU schema in order to retrieve child IDs and support the [BE hierarchy](06_tdm_implementation_support_hierarchy.md).
+For example, the addition of the Orders table to the Customer LU generates a list of the customer's order IDs.

  If a [data generation flow](16_tdm_data_generation_implementation.md) should not be generated for the table, the **generator_filterout** column checkbox needs to be checked (true).